Jorricks/iCal-library/README.md

 ## Features
 - Easy python interface.
 It's as simple as '`client.load_ics_file("<my_file>").timeline`' to show all your events of that week.
 - Timeline support.
 Show exactly what is planned for a specific week.
 - ***Fully functional*** support for recurring iCal components.
 E.g. Any recurring event will show up as intended within the timeline interface.
+This includes:
+  - Recurring components/events based on RRule.
+  - Recurring components/events based on RDate.
+  - Excluding components/events based on EXDate.
+  - Any combination of the above three.
+  - Redefined/changed components/events correctly show the latest version.
 - Very fast parsing due to lazy evaluation of iCal properties.
 - Debugger supported.
 Any issues?
 Open up a debugger and inspect all values.
 - Minimal dependencies.
 Only `python-dateutil` and `pendulum`.
+- Fully typed code base.

 ## Requirements